openrails/openrails/Source/RunActivity/Readme.txt

-﻿Open Rails software Readme.txt - Release v1.6 - June 2025
+﻿Open Rails software Readme.txt - Release v1.6.1 - February 2026

 Visit our web-page at https://openrails.org for details and links.